-To think twice about a single record, the programmer would initially need to find 30 of its pieces among the 171 million on the organization, making a highly elusive little thing.
+To think twice about a single record, the programmer would initially need to find 30 of its pieces among the 171 million in the organization, making it a highly elusive little thing.
 Then, at that point, they would need to decode the document, which is amazingly troublesome, if certainly feasible, without the encryption key.

 Then, at that point, the programmer would need to rehash this to get to the document.